-If a filer intends to adopt the rates of another insurer, the filer must clearly state that the rates are based on rates approved for Company X. The effective date of Company X's approved rates must be provided.
-If the filer's rates differ from those approved for Company X, an explanation must be provided.
+If a filer intends to adopt the rates of another insurer, the filer must clearly state that the rates are based on rates acknowledged for Company X. The effective date of Company X's acknowledged rates must be provided.
+If the filer's rates differ from those acknowledged for Company X, an explanation must be provided.